tomsandholm/ova2kvm/README.md

 and must be declared in DNS, or at least /etc/hosts.
 The hostname patterns are defined as ${PREFIX}${%02d COUNT}.${DOMAIN}
+The ssh keys are updated and the authorized_keys file is updated.
+All the nodes in the cluster are then probed to join the default pool.
+A data disk is allocated on each node, configured under lvm and a brick is allocated on it.
+The final gluster volume creation is a manual task.
 </pre>

 Delete a cluster